MorganKryze/Wahapedia-data-card-collector/README.md

 - Create or update an index file (index.json) that lists all the factions and cards to fetch.
 - Fetch the data cards from the Wahapedia website.

+> [!NOTE]
+> The tool will create a `temp.json` file in the `/out/source` directory if a job has not been completed that will be used to resume the job.
+You can delete this file if you want to start a new job.

 ![demo](./docs/assets/img/demo.gif)